 It’s safe to say 2020 will ring in people’s ears like a gong for the rest of our lives.
-The COVID crisis heated up in March, but, even toward the end of the year, it’s still the trending word in everyone’s vocabulary.
+The COVID crisis heated up in March, but it’s sure to be a trending topic in 2021 and beyond.

 Yet, out of misery, there’s often a silver lining (if you look really hard).
 Communities of people have banded together in online forums to continue interpersonal exchanges and companies have been able to carry on, thanks to remote setups.

 Out of everything we’ve learned during the crisis, we’ve become particularly in-tune with new recruiting trends.
 Some of these trends were just starting to tip-toe onto the scene before the crisis, like virtual interviews and employer branding.
 But, post-pandemic, they’re not only going to stick around, but they’re also going to benefit companies in a major way.

 We’re about to cover several recruitment topics, from chatbots to Twitter rants.
 Each of these talent acquisition practices will serve your company in new ways the moment you choose to leverage them.
 Let’s open up our laptops and learn to embrace the digital world like never before.

 AI Head-Hunting Services

 There’s one thing an AI bot has over a human: zero bias.
 So, if you’re looking for a specific skillset, no ifs, ands, or buts about it, then an AI headhunter is one way to start the process.

 You’ve probably heard of Applicant Tracking Systems (ATS).
 These are software programs that scan resumes for certain keywords.
 So, if you’re looking for a candidate with experience in customer service and graphic design, an ATS will help you start weeding through the mountain of applications.